Bilateral Cooperation

 The main aid modality is a district level programme-based approach where resources are provided in support of district development plans, with the aim of strengthening basic service provision.
 Funds are channelled through local systems to enhance ownership, institutional capacity and sustainability.
 Long-term partnerships are based on a collective pursuit of national development goals while service delivery is tailored to the local context.
 This approach has many advantages for small donors such as Iceland by allowing for increased synergies across different sectors and relatively small project teams to work closely with district partners to ensure effective use of our contribution.

 Iceland furthermore works with partner organisations, such as UN organisations, CSOs or private sector, for the implementation of specific activities in priority areas.
-For instance, an ongoing collaboration with WFP in Malawi on school meals has been successful, services for refugees have been provided in their settlements and host communities in Northern Uganda with UNICEF in Uganda applying an inclusive approach harmonizing needs of different populations, and a collaboration with UNFPA in Sierra Leone which aims to end obstetric fistula in the country was launched in 2022.
+For instance, an ongoing collaboration with WFP in Malawi, Uganda and Sierra Leone on school meals has been successful, services for refugees have been provided in their settlements and host communities in Northern Uganda with UNICEF in Uganda applying an inclusive approach harmonizing needs of different populations, and with UNICEF in Sierra Leone vulnerable communities have gained enhanced access to clean and safe water and sanitation facilities.
+Furthermore there are ongoing collaboration with UNFPA in Sierra Leone, Malawi and Uganda that aim to end obstetric fistula.
 The UNESCO-GRÓ Centre Training Programmes play an important role in the implementation of Icelandic development cooperation.
 Icelandic Civil Society Organisations, in collaboration with local CSOs, support programmes in Iceland‘s partner countries.

 Malawi